 How does personal property coverage replace stolen items?

-Also known as Coverage C on your home insurance policy, personal property coverage can minimize theft losses in a covered claim by replacing belongings stolen from your home, car, or storage unit, as well as items stolen from you while traveling.
+Also known as Coverage C on your homeowners insurance policy, personal property coverage can minimize theft losses in a covered claim by paying to replace belongings stolen from your home, car, or storage unit, as well as items stolen from you while traveling.
 If your theft claim is approved, your home insurance company usually pays you the actual cash value (ACV) of the stolen item.
 Many insurers allow you to purchase replacement cost value (RCV) coverage for an additional cost.
 RCV covers the value of your item without factoring in depreciation.

-Read more about actual cash value vs. replacement cost value.
+Learn more about actual cash value vs. replacement cost.

 FAQs about home insurance theft coverage